-Timothy McTighe, Executive Director Joint Implant Surgery and Research Foundation 8183 Stoneybrook Dr., Chagrin Falls, OH 44023

-Recently there has been much discussion and debate concerning conflicts of interest and ethics in medicine.
-This debate has now moved into the area of continuing medical education.
-So much so that the FDA was seriously investigating CME activities and drafted a concept paper concerning commercial support activities in scientific or educational context in October 1991.
+Timothy McTighe, Dr. H.S. (hc), Executive Director, Chagrin Falls, OH Guy T. Vise Jr., M.D., Chairman, Jackson, MS Charles O. Bechtol, M.D., Founder.
+Los Angeles, CA Recently there has been much discussion and debate concerning conflicts of interest and ethics in medicine.
+This debate has now moved into the are of continuing medical education.
+So much so that the FDA was seriously investigating CME activities and drafted a concept paper concerning commercial support activities in scientific or educational context in October 1991 and more recently November of 1992.

-The Accreditation Council for Continuing Medical Education (ACCME) intervened and was successful in painting out to the FDA that a governing body was already in place concerning CME activities.
-However, the FDA did instruct the ACCME that if they change their guidelines concerning commercial support of CME activities to standards they would basically back-off from any official involvement.
+The Accreditation Council for Continuing Medical Education (ACCME) intervened and was successful in point out to the FDA that a governing body was already in place concerning CME activities.
+However, the FDA did instruct the ACCME that if they change their guidelines concerning commercial support of CME activities to standards they would basically back-off from and official involvement.